Real Lives, Real Listening books

 Format

-Current availability
+Current availability and prices

 Introduction to the series

-Language students of all languages and at all levels experience a huge sense of achievement when they find they can understand a native speaker speaking at a natural speed.
-The aim of the RLRL series is to provide busy teachers with ready-made listening materials which will effectively train, rather than just test, their students in listening.
+Students experience a huge sense of achievement when they find they can understand someone in the target language speaking at a natural speed.
+The aim of the Real Lives, Real Listening series is to provide busy teachers with ready-made listening materials which will effectively train, rather than just test, their students in listening.

 BACK TO TOP